Jim Morrison: Biopic

 In 1991, Oliver Stone directed a biopic film about Morrison, with actor Val Kilmer portraying him.
-Kilmer learned over twenty of the Doors' songs to achieve Morrison's role.
+Kilmer learned over twenty of the Doors' songs to get into the role.
 While the film was inspired by many real events and individuals, the film's depiction of Morrison was heavily criticized by many people who knew him personally, including Patricia Kennealy and the other Doors members.
-Manzarek said about the film's portrayal, "It was ridiculous ...
+Manzarek said about the film's portrayal, "It was ridiculous. ...
 It was not about Jim Morrison.
 It was about 'Jimbo Morrison', the drunk.
 God, where was the sensitive poet and the funny guy?
 The guy I knew was not on that screen."
-Krieger agreed that the movie did not capture "how Jim [Morrison] was at all".
+Krieger agreed that the movie did not capture "how Jim was at all".
 He also noted the impact of the film's representation on numerous people he talked to: "He's never a real guy in that movie.
 People find it hard to believe he could just be a normal person–a good friend and a great guy to be with."

 On an album by CPR, David Crosby wrote and recorded a song about the movie with the lyric: "And I have seen that movie – and it wasn't like that."
 In general, the film received underwhelming to poor reviews, which largely focused on the many inaccuracies and problems with the narrative.
-However, Kilmer received some praise for his performance, with some members of the Doors reportedly saying that at times they could not distinguish whether it was Kilmer or Morrison singing on some of the sequences.
+However, Kilmer received praise for his performance, with some members of the Doors reportedly saying that at times they could not distinguish whether it was Kilmer or Morrison singing on some of the sequences.
 Overall, the group members praised Kilmer's interpretation.
-Regardless of the widespread acclaim surrounding Kilmer's performance, he did not claim any award.
+Despite the widespread acclaim for Kilmer's performance, he did not win any award.

 Others

+The 2007 film Walk Hard: The Dewey Cox Story has numerous references to Morrison.
 The lead character of a 2011 Bollywood film, Rockstar starring Ranbir Kapoor, was inspired by Morrison.
-The 2007 film Walk Hard: The Dewey Cox Story has numerous references to Morrison.
-Morrison's grave is featured in The Walking Dead: Daryl Dixon Season 1, episode 3.
+Morrison's grave is featured in the third episode of Season 1 of The Walking Dead: Daryl Dixon.